JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 ```
 ![point example](assets/figures/tutorial-egg-2.png)

-While we could have drawn all the circles as usual, we've taken the opportunity to introduce a powerful Julia feature called "broadcasting".
-The dot ("`.`") just after the function name in the last two `circle()` function calls tells Julia to apply the function to all the arguments.
+While we could have drawn all the circles as usual, we've taken the opportunity to introduce a powerful Julia feature called 'broadcasting'.
+The dot ('`.`') just after the function name in the last two `circle()` function calls tells Julia to apply the function to all the arguments.
 We supplied an array of three points, and filled circles were placed at each one.
 Then we supplied an array of two points and stroked circles were placed there.
-Notice that we didn't have to supply an array of radiuses or an array of actions — in each case Julia did the necessary broadcasting for us.
+Notice that we didn't have to supply an array of radius values or an array of actions — in each case Julia did the necessary broadcasting for us.

 ### Intersect this